Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

-# The integrated mechanistic pharmacokinetics/pharmacodynamics model for 5-fluorouracil (5-FU)
+# Integrated mechanistic pharmacokinetics/pharmacodynamics model for 5-fluorouracil (5-FU)
 The code is used to implement the model in paper 'Computational analysis of 5-fluorouracil anti-tumor activity in colon cancer using a mechanistic pharmacokinetic/pharmacodynamic model' which is accepted for publication in PLOS Compuatational Biology.